Enstientt/deploying-k8-s-on-aws/README.md

 ```
 ## Cluster provisioning

-In this part we'll use kubespray tool for cluster provisiong.
+In this section, we'll use the Kubespray tool for cluster provisioning.

-NB: in this section we assume that you re connected by ssh to the master machine
+Note: We assume that you are connected to the master machine via SSH
 1. clone the kubespray repo
 ```sh
 git clone https://github.com/kubernetes-sigs/kubespray.git